KevinKra/My_notes/AWS/solutions_architect.md

 - root account - account created when we first setup AWS account.
 It has complete Admin access.
 - 2FA - two-factor authentication
 - MFA - multi-factor authentication
+- Billing Alarm - An billing limit you set that will trigger an alarm once its been reached.

 ### Questions:

-- _Is IAM limited to regions or is it universal?_
+- **Is IAM limited to regions or is it universal?**

-- IAM is currently universal and does not apply to specific regions.
+  _IAM is currently universal and does not apply to specific regions._

-- _Do users have permissions when they're first created?_
+- **Do users have permissions when they're first created?**

-- No, new users start with _NO_ permissions.
+  _No, new users start with NO permissions._

-- _What are new users assigned when they're first created?_
+- **What are new users assigned when they're first created?**

-- an Access Key ID, Secret Access Key.
+  _an Access Key ID, Secret Access Key._

-- _Can you use the Access Key ID and Secret Access Key to login to the console?_
+- **Can you use the Access Key ID and Secret Access Key to login to the console?**

-- No, it does allow access to AWS via APIs and the command line, or via programmatic access.
+  _No, it does allow access to AWS via APIs and the command line, or via programmatic access._

-- _Describe how to disable or deactivate an access key_
+- **Describe how to disable or deactivate an access key**

-- IAM > Users > Security Credentials Tab > Access Keys > Status > Make Inactive
+  _IAM > Users > Security Credentials Tab > Access Keys > Status > Make Inactive_

-- _Can you continue looking at the user's keys after they're generated?_
+- **Can you continue looking at the user's keys after they're generated?**

-- No, if you lose them you need to regenerate them.
-Save the CSV file in a secure location.
+  _No, if you lose them you need to regenerate them.
+Save the CSV file in a secure location._

-- _Should you have MFA on your root account?_
+- **Should you have MFA on your root account?**

-- Yes.
+  _Yes._

-- _Can you create and customize your password and pw policy rules?_
+- **Can you create and customize your password and pw policy rules?**

-- Yes.
+  _Yes._

+- **How would you alert users in the event their billing limit has been reached?**

+  _You can create a billing alarm in CloudWatch.
+Services > CloudWatch > Billing > Create Alarm_

 ### Scenarios: